Oyelowo/coding_practice/docker-udemy/nginx.md

 # Default command of nginx will start the container for us
 # we don't have to specify the command ourselves
 ```

+## ROUTING TO CLIENT SERVER.
+Check nginx.png for more info.

+Nginx helps to direct app from browser to the appropriate server.
+i.e react Server or Express server.

+Static files (e.g /index.html, /main.js) are routed to React Server

+while

+Calls to server(e.g /api/values/all, /app/values/current) in our react codebase/app are routed to the express server.

+Within Nginx we can just check what the request start with.
+E.g
+If it starts with `/`, route to react server.
+If it starts with `/api`, route to the express server